Are you familiar with retinal tears? These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

 The Treatment Options for Retinal Tears

-Breaks in the retina, especially retinal tears, will require treatment.
-There are some instances where tears or holes in the retina appear to have scarred without progressing to become a larger tear or retinal detachment, but this is very uncommon, and such risks should not be taken.
+Breaks in the retina, or retinal tears, will require treatment if a person wishes to preserve vision.
+There are some instances where tears or holes in the retina appear to have scarred without progressing to become a larger tear or retinal detachment.
+However, this is rather uncommon, and the risk should not be taken.

 The principle of treating a retinal tear is to barrier the tear and adhere the layers of the retina together.
 In this way, fluid is unable to get underneath the tear and it does not progress to become a retinal detachment.

 The ophthalmologist first needs to assess the eye, and based on the location, size, and other factors like cataracts or bleeding in the eye, then will they determine which is the best option for managing your tear.
-The following options include:
+The following are among the possible treatment options for this:

 - Laser photocoagulation